lyteword/chspurgeon-tod/volume-3/psalm-69.md

 **Verses 14-16.**

-1\.The depth from which prayer may rise.
+1\.
+The depth from which prayer may rise.

-2\.The height to which it may ascend.
+2\.
+The height to which it may ascend.
 Thus Jonah, when at the bottom of the sea, says, "My prayer came up," etc. *G. R.*

 **Verse 17.**

-1\.Prayer: *Hide not thy face.*
+1\.
+Prayer: *Hide not thy face.*

-2\.Person: *Thy servant.*
+2\.
+Person: *Thy servant.*

-3\.Plea: *For I am in trouble.*
+3\.
+Plea: *For I am in trouble.*

-4\.Pressure: *Hear me speedily.*
+4\.
+Pressure: *Hear me speedily.*

 **Verse 19.**

-1\.God knows what his people suffer; how much, how long, from whom, for what.
+1\.
+God knows what his people suffer; how much, how long, from whom, for what.

-2\.His people should find consolation in this knowledge.
+2\.
+His people should find consolation in this knowledge.

 (a) That trial is permitted by him.